 3. Make M&E an ongoing process

-In the traditional development realm, some organisations implement M&E only during the final stage of the project cycle.
-M&E is a fundamental part of a project and it should be incorporated in parallel to your project interventions.
-This provides you a full picture of your project’s history, its scope and complexities to uncover anomalies, respond to issues as they arise, predict likely scenarios, improve internal coordination, optimise resource allocation, prescribe beneficial potential actions and make informed decisions.
+In the traditional development realm, M&E was implemented only during the final stage of the project cycle – this is an ineffective and archaic practice.
+M&E is a fundamental part of a project and it must be incorporated in parallel to your project interventions.
+This allows you to see a full picture of your project’s history, its scope and complexities to uncover anomalies, respond to issues as they arise, predict likely scenarios, improve internal coordination, optimise resource allocation, prescribe beneficial potential actions and make informed decisions.

 4. Explore different M&E tools and methodologies